0reldev/nantes-java-0320-pjt3-synergiefamily/README.md

 #### Home Page

 The web site is protected by **Spring Security**.
 To enter the app, a user needs to have an account.
-If he doesn't own one, an administration will have to create a one for him with his email address.
+If he doesn't own one, an administrator will have to create a one for him with his email address.

 ![screen capture](https://github.com/0reldev/synergie-family/blob/dev/sc/screen-capture-1.png)